dbousson92/dbousson92/README.md

 The most recent file is assignment_2.
 This is a program that shows the use of manipulators and mathmatical operations.
 This also shows string converstion as well as casting.
 The program takes and input and uses global variables to show shipping needs, shipping costs, and profit.

 Assignment_3 was just added as this weeks task in my C++ class.
 This is a program to calculate shipping costs but for us was am introduction to branching and operators.
 This week we also were introduced to the idea of magic numbers and why it is important to avoid them.
 This program does not have any in the calculations and the only time numbers randomly appeared they are commented in that they correlate to an ASCII.

+Assignment_4 is my first experience using a command line to pass anything.
+This program will accept an arugment and analyze it.
+It is limited with a hard code to just analyze one passed object per run.
+The program will count vowels and total those up.
+It also counts three random letters, I chose x, y, and z.
+This also features a rather large switch statement to filter through and count.
+This was my first experience using a switch statement instead of some form of an if branch.
 <!---
 dbousson92/dbousson92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.